Solar Charging System for Electric Cars

 - Ford Mustang Mach E – Maximum 47 Hours

-- Chevrolet Bolt Electric EV – Maximum 35 hours
+- Chevrolet Bolt Electric EV – Maximum of 35 hours

 - Nissan Leaf – up to 33 hours